 Students will get access to relevant and exciting equipment, and are guided through the day by an enthusiastic Newton teacher.
 The visit to the Newton Room should be included as a part of the school’s ordinary operation.

-Newton Room education has a bifocal goal:
+Newton Room education is dual-purpose:

 • Having visited a Newton Room, students should have a sense of great learning experiences.

 Examples of good learning experiences are: a sense of achievement, enthusiasm, discovering a new area of interest, positive co-operative experiences, a pleasant encounter with the Newton teacher, eye-opening experiences, the chance to work with fascinating equipment, and good effort and motivation to learn.